 Hebrew is taught on different levels to Middle School students.
 The beginners’ curriculum – Bishvil Ha’Ivrit book 1 is designed for students with no or very little knowledge of Hebrew.
 In this program, students learn to speak in short dialogues about daily life; write paragraph-length personal narratives, memos, and assertions of opinion; and read stories, folk tales, and descriptive or informational non-fiction texts.
 The language structures that they learn to recognize and use include singular and plural forms; masculine and feminine forms; present tense, past tense, and infinitives; four of the seven verb patterns (binyanim); the basic possessive forms; prepositions; nominal clauses; and word order in sentences.

-The second big idea which students explore is narrative, and the context within which it is examined is African cultures.
-Students encounter African narratives and glean from them some of the key stories and information about African life, culture, and beliefs.
-The wealth of aesthetic forms that African narrative takes is presented, including oral storytelling, song, written stories, and museum artifacts.
+The second big idea which students explore is narrative, and the context within which it is examined are folktales.
+Students encounter narratives from different cultures, including African, Jewish, and Native American among others and glean from them some of the key elements of their life, culture, and beliefs.
+The wealth of aesthetic forms that folktales take is presented, including oral storytelling, song, written stories, and museum artifacts.
 Authentic examples of these are studied by the class as a whole, and students learn to identify the common features that all narrative forms share, as well as features unique to each of the forms.
-For the concluding project, students write an African folk tale with a creative component, such as a drawing or a three-dimensional display, that highlights an implicit point in their narrative.
-In addition, they select one African civilization of their choice and create a visual presentation using a range of different analytical tools, such as timeline or pictorial collage.
+For the concluding project, students write a folktale with a creative component, such as a drawing or a three-dimensional display, that highlights an implicit point in their narrative.
+In addition, they select one of the civilizations studied and create a visual presentation using a range of different analytical tools, such as timeline or pictorial collage.

 In the spring, the focus shifts to a third big idea, religion.
-After briefly examining several contemporary world religions to gain an appreciation of similarities and differences among established faith systems, students undertake a more in-depth study of Europe in the Middle Ages, which is one of the prime examples in human history of a society in which religion served as a central organizing principle.
+After briefly examining the history of several world religions, students undertake a more in-depth study of Europe in the Middle Ages, which is one of the prime examples in human history of a society in which religion served as a central organizing principle.
 Reconstructing the daily life experience of different social groups in medieval Europe, they explore the role of the individual in the community.
-For example, they simulate guilds by creating wares with fellow guild members and trading them in a marketplace.
 Through reading, role plays, and artistic study, students come to appreciate the pervasive role of Christianity in the feudal society of medieval Europe.

-Much of the reading and writing students do is connected with the main themes, for example, Greek mythology, an extended African narrative entitled Facing the Lion, and historical fictions set in medieval Europe, Catherine, Called Birdy and Adam of the Road.
+Much of the reading and writing students do is connected with the main themes, for example, Greek mythology and an extended African narrative entitled Facing the Lion..
 These readings and associated writing are complemented by many additional experiences with literature and language.
 Throughout the year, each student continues the habit of independent reading.
 In addition, the class as a whole reads newspaper and magazine articles and a play (“The Miracle Worker,” by William Gibson), and students regularly respond in writing to their reading.
 All of these reading experiences take place within a supportive setting in which students and the teacher talk about, share, and learn from their own and each other’s reading experiences.
 As well as gaining practice in formal academic writing of varying lengths, students continue to write using the writing process.
-The curriculum also incorporates regular, continuous, direct instruction in grammar, spelling, and vocabulary building.
+The curriculum also incorporates regular, continuous, holistic instruction in grammar, spelling, and vocabulary building.

-Sixth grade study of the Holocaust focuses on the rise of Nazism, the imposition of anti-Jewish laws and restrictions on the Jews of Germany, and the responses of German Jewry, culminating in Kristallnacht.
-Students explore the history through an investigation of essays as well as book clubs around a variety of first hand narratives.
+As part of a cross-curricular unit with Jewish studies, sixth grade students study the Holocaust with a focus on the rise of Nazism, the imposition of anti-Jewish laws and restrictions on the Jews of Germany, and the responses of German Jewry, culminating in Kristallnacht.
+Students explore the history through a close reading of essays as well as a memoir read in book clubs.

-The sixth grade Torah curriculum picks up the Exodus narrative with the last of the ten plagues and carries halfway through the Israelites’ first year in the wilderness, finishing with the crossing of the Red Sea and the war against Amalek (Sh’mot 12-17).
+The sixth grade Torah curriculum picks up the Exodus narrative with the night of the first Passover, continues through the crossing of the Red Sea and the war against Amalek, and ends with the assembly at Mount Sinai and the giving of the Ten Commandments.
 Students work in study pairs (chevruta) and small groups to study the text, analyze it, question it, write their own commentaries, and compare them with traditional commentaries that also address the class’s questions.
 They share their insights, questions, and interpretations with their classmates and progressively become more independent in their ability to comprehend and work with the biblical text as they become increasingly proficient in biblical vocabulary and grammar.

-Sixth grade study the history of the modern State of Israel through historic speeches, documents, and song.
-Through these cultural elements, students gain perspective on the period of 1948-1978.
+Sixth grade are also exposed to thematic units in Jewish History on the Shoah, Medieval Jewish life in Europe and history of the modern State of Israel through historic speeches, documents, and song.

-In t’filah, the sixth graders begin to pray twice daily, adding the minchah (afternoon) prayer to their routine.
-They continue to add new prayers to their daily liturgy, including additional chapters of psalms from p’sukei d’zimra.
+In t’filah, the sixth graders continue to add new prayers to their daily liturgy, including additional chapters of psalms from p’sukei d’zimra.
 However, the main focus of the curriculum is on d’varim shebik’dushah, the parts of the service that are recited only with a minyan: kaddish, bar’chu, and k’dushah.
 Students’ inquiry into the meaning of new t’filot becomes more sophisticated as their text skills improve; they often trace the origins of new prayers in the Tanach (Hebrew Bible) and other sources.
 Sixth grade students also learn ta’amei hamikra (Torah cantillation), which they put to use by reading from the Torah scroll in the middle school minyan on Mondays and Thursdays.
 As their bat or bar mitzvah approaches, they begin to put on talit and t’filin daily.

 The sixth grade chagim (Jewish holidays) curriculum focuses on Talmudic sources for all major holidays.
 In many cases, students study the classic sugyot (passages) out of which key concepts of the holiday first arise.
 For example, they discover the concept of itzumo shel yom m’chaper (the power of Yom Kippur to atone, with or without repentance), the classic dispute over the number of Chanukah candles to be lit each night, and the essence of the mitzvah of sipur y’tziat Mitzrayim (telling the exodus story) on seder night.